Danse Macabre #10: Film Review — "The Shout" (1978)

 Anthony and his wife Rachel (Susannah York) live in a quaint, flavorless English village near the sea where exciting things seldom occur… Well, as misfortune would have it, their paths cross with Crossley, and it gets awkward pretty damn quick!

 The Shout is bizarre, and the most upsetting part is probably Crossley’s describing the eighteen years he spent among the Aborigines of Australia, absorbing their culture—at which point my eyebrows shot up to an “oh dear” height.
-Truthfully, his is the scene that really hooked me, though.
+Truthfully, this is the scene that really hooked me, though.
 Crossley claims that a witch-doctor taught him how to murder with his voice, using a super-powered shout that kills anyone within earshot.
 How apropos of Crossley to hijack the life of a man obsessed with sound, right?

 Sounds nuts, yet that’s not even the most fucked up part.
 Not only did Crossley obtain this “terror voice” technique from the shaman, but he also adopted (appropriated?) the supposed Aborigine custom of being allowed to slaughter one’s own kids—which Crossley claims is a totally cool thing to do so long as it’s done within a specific window of time, like a grace period for parenthood, apparently.